 Also what I love about ceramics is that when you show your work to people, it opens up a conversation.
 It allows you to connect with people, people from very different backgrounds, to see your work through their eyes – from their perspectives.
 You put your own interpretation on your work, and they see something completely different.
 This is great, and sometimes very different from other aspects of my life.

 I never considered myself artistic, but slowly, I came to appreciate the fact that art comes in many different forms.
 Unlike the academic environment where I came from, there is no right or wrong, just your own expression.
 I used to have the feeling that I must do certain things at certain time in a certain way, but I am more relaxed about it now.
-Take throwing for example, even though I’ve been to many courses, seen many other people’s works and techniques, I realized that the best way to do it, is the way that works for you.
+Take throwing for example, even though I’ve been to many courses, seen many other people’s works and techniques, I realised that the best way to do it, is the way that works for you.
 Intellectually I knew this, but it’s a different thing to experience it.

-Luyi Brown, founder of Puzzle of Nature
+Learn more about Luyi Brown @ Puzzle of Nature